FAQs

 What is the billing code for specialists to bill?

-Can Nurse Practitioners call the RACE line?
+Can Nurse Practitioners or Midwives call the RACE line?

+Yes.
 RACE is meant to provide support for primary care providers.
 It is important to keep in mind the communication channels and ensure decisions regarding care are communicated through the primary care giver either FP or NP.

 What do I do if I don’t receive a call back from the specialist within 2 hours?